Another piece from guest blogger Liz Ponsford from Careers Unlimited on what schools can do to improve students' chances of getting a good job.

 The Career Development Institute have produced the Framework for Careers, Employability and Enterprise which is a practical resource for teachers covering all aspects including employability and makes suggestions as to how learning outcomes can be achieved.

-As students progress up the school, there is a tendency for them to reduce the extra curricular activities they take part in, however 70% of businesses believe that these activities are important, often making a student stand out from the crowd.
-Taking part in sport, playing an instrument or belonging to a youth group shows commitment, perseverance and team work.
-An unusual hobby or passion for something….anything!, can contribute to students employability, as the experiences gained can be translated into skills, attributes and qualities such as problem solving, risk taking and initiative.
+As students progress up the school, there is a tendency for them to reduce the extra curricular activities they take part in; however 70% of businesses believe that these activities are important, often making a student stand out from the crowd.
+Taking part in sport, playing an instrument, or belonging to a youth group shows commitment, perseverance, and teamwork.
+An unusual hobby or passion for something - anything! - can contribute to students employability, as the experiences gained can be translated into skills, attributes and qualities like problem solving, risk taking and initiative.

 Finally, one aspect of employability where students are likely to be ahead of their teachers is proficiency in the use of digital technology, including the understanding of social media and its applications within the workplace.
 In the future, businesses will connect and collaborate remotely with freelancers and independent professionals through digital talent platforms.
 It is worth noting that 95% of graduate employers currently use social media in their recruitment activity.
 Students should be aware too that 50% of employers viewed candidates’ social media profiles before making a job offer!

 In conclusion, lots of good work is being done in schools to support students to become more employable.
-Now the challenge is getting the young people themselves to recognize the value of this work, and to encourage them to take an active role in gaining the skills, qualities and attributes needed to enter and progress within their chosen career area.
+Now the challenge is getting the young people themselves to recognise the value of this work, and to encourage them to take an active role in gaining the skills, qualities, and attributes needed to enter and progress within their chosen career area.